 Customers are valuable and important to the ecosystem of an API company, but so is trust and revenue.
 This is why it can be better to pause the subscription, withholding future services while giving the customer the benefit of the doubt to correct a failed payment method.
 To resume API consumption, a digital business will rectify their payment issue after being alerted to the problem.
 Unless abuse occurs, air on the side of alerting your users to possible issues rather than jumping straight to subscription cancellation.

 It is important for your customer success team to balance your business needs with customer desires by maintaining regular communication around account status.
 This could be as simple as [setting up an external alerts with Moesif’s behavioral emails to let customers know their usage is exceeding their quota to avoid surprise charges, or an email nudge around failed payment and timeline to subscription deactivation.

-Building a winning business strategy for your product starts with using data to make informed decisions around API monetization and customer communication.
+Building a winning business strategy for your product starts with using data to make informed decisions around revenue growth and customer communication.
 Learn more about how Moesif can help your APIs generate further revenue and support your customer solutions to scale.